• Skip to primary navigation

 Olive Oil Lemon Cookies With Herbs- on a blue and white plate

-If life gives you lemons…you make cookies with them and add herbs because it works perfectly.
+If life gives you lemons, you make cookies with them and add herbs because it works perfectly.

 Just so you know, if you are planning a party and think of making these cookies, make sure you hide a few of them before, as they will disappear fast.
+This recipe of olive oil lemon cookies with herbs is a real hit.

 Olive oil lemon cookies with herb- 10 lined up cookies on a black long platter